fossworx-labs/fossfolio/README.md

 * [**Attribute lists**](https://python-markdown.github.io/extensions/attr_list/) (a lifesaver for good SEO)
 * [**Tables**](https://python-markdown.github.io/extensions/tables/) (to create tables in Markdown that will be rendered to HTML)

-For more extensions, you can check out the [**Extensions Glossary**](https://python-markdown.github.io/extensions/) to supercharged Markdown!

 and so on.

+For more extensions, you can check out the [**Extensions Glossary**](https://python-markdown.github.io/extensions/) to supercharge Markdown!